-Of course, it is much easier to criticize than to suggest superior alternatives since little quantitative information from China is available.
-But it may be reasonable to suggest that several of the improvements since the 1981-82 tape did not go far enough.
-China has developed a considerable reputation for low food waste.
-As others have previously indicated, this reputation may be somewhat exaggerated.62 But with a large proportion of the cassava crop allocated to same-farm animal feed and high labor application per hectare, one may reasonably expect that at least cassava waste in China is quite low.

-The 1982 CIAT delegation observed that the primary use of cassava was as animal feed.
-Of course, their sample was biased toward more_productive farms, though they visited some very poor communes where cassava was the principal human food source.
-Visiting any of the state farms immediately biased the sample on such a brief trip.
-Based on Table 1 and other figures provided above, state farm cassava plantings could not have exceeded 3.5 percent of Guangxi cassava area in 1984, although probably totalling 5-10 percent of production.
-In Guangdong, the proportions could be slightly higher, but state farm cassava is clearly a minor share of the total.
-However, the CIAT delegation found cassava primarily grown for animal feed on communes as well as on state farms.
+Of course it is much easier to criticize than to suggest superior alternatives since little quantitative information from China is available.
+But it may be reasonable to suggest that several of the improvements since the 1981-82 tape did not go far enough China has developed a considerable reputation for low food waste.
+As others have previously indicated this reputation may be somewhat exaggerated 62 But with a large proportion of the cassava crop allocated to same farm animal feed and high labor application per hectare one may reasonably expect that at least cassava waste in China is guite low communes where cassava was the principal human food source Visiting any of the state farms immediately biased the sample on such a brief trip Based on Table 1 and other figures provided above state farm cassava plantings could not have exceeded 3 5 percent of Guangxi cassava area in 1984 although probably totalling 5-10 percent of production In Guangdong the proportions could be slightly higher but state farm cassava is clearly a minor share of the total However the CIAT delegation found cassava primarily grown for animal feed on communes as well as on state farms